roke-to/roketo-contract/streaming/API.md

 ```

 #### `pause_stream`
-Pauses the stream and transfer streamed tokens to the reciever.
+Pauses the stream and transfer streamed tokens to the receiver.
 Stream can be paused only if it was in the active state.
-Can be executed only by the owner or the receiver of the stream.
+Might be executed only by the owner or the receiver of the stream.
 Expects one yocto as deposit.
 Signature:
 ```json
 {
     "stream_id": "StreamId"